FuelLabs/sway-by-example-lib/docs/src/index.md

 # Sway By Example

-Welcome to the book broski
+Welcome to the sway by example book!